 I’ve been drawn to photojournalistic wedding photography from the first moment I set eyes on the work of Jeff Ascough and other British and American wedding photojournalists.
 It was a revelatory breath of fresh air!

 Documentary wedding photography is different: it’s authentic and has grit.
-My aim is to capture and preserve all the spontaneous raw moments that reveal our shared humanity.
+I aim to capture and preserve all the spontaneous, raw moments that reveal our shared humanity.

 As your wedding photographer, I will make every effort to be as unobtrusive as possible, which means that you and your guests will not be prompted to pose unless a request is made to do so.
 The reason for this is quite simple: I want couples to enjoy and experience their wedding day as it naturally unfolds.
 Why waste those precious few hours trying to fulfil someone else’s editorial vision?